10 Signs You Were Shamed In Childhood — and How to Overcome Toxic Shame?

 4. You feel defensive when even minor negative feedback is given.
 And struggle with feelings of severe humiliation when you’re forced to look at mistakes or imperfections.

-5. You feel like an outsider and struggle with feelings of loneliness throughout your life, even when surrounded with those who love and care.
+6. You feel like an outsider and struggle with feelings of loneliness throughout your life, even when surrounded by those who love and care.

-6. You often feel flawed and imperfect.
-These feelings regarding self may lead you to trying hard to hide flaws in personal appearance and self.
+7. You often feel flawed and imperfect.
+These feelings regarding self may lead you to try hard to hide flaws in personal appearance and self.

 What Is Debilitating Shame?